nickineering/spaghetti/README.md

 If for some reason you need to uninstall spaghetti run: `pip3 uninstall spaghetti-graph`

 ## Usage
 Once installed run `spaghetti` on the command-line in any directory you prefer.
-If you did not install via PIP run `python3 spaghetti` in the main folder of the repository so that you are calling subfolder spaghetti.
+In some environments you might have to run `python3 spaghetti` instead.
 The prompt does not require options for basic functionlity, but should you desire them the following is the output of the help screen:
 ```$spaghetti --help

 usage: spaghetti [-h] [--inverse] [--raw] [--measurements] [--draw] [--long]